UT-CHG/BET/_sources/examples/examples_overview.txt

 ==============================
 See :ref:`contaminantTransport` for an example.

-Choosing Optimal QoIs Example:
+Choosing Optimal QoIs Examples:
 ==============================
-The files for these examples can be found in ``examples/heatplate``.
+The files for these examples can be found in ``examples/sensitivity``.